 No parents want to learn that their child is suspended or expelled from either a private or a public school.
-In this episode of Real Estate 101: The Home Buying & Selling Show, Host and Producer Joe Terceira and Family Lawyer John Schuman continue their discussion about education law and explain what options parents have if their child gets suspended or expelled.
+In this episode of Real Estate 101: The Home Buying & Selling Show, Family Lawyer John Schuman discusses education law and explain what options parents have if their child gets suspended or expelled.

 Can You Do Anything if Your Child is Suspended or Expelled From School?